gcapes/swc-pr-tutorial/_episodes/03-rebase.md

 {: .output}

 However, a repository can have more than one remote repo.
-For a forked repository such as the one we're using, we can add the original repo's address as a second remote.
+For a forked repository such as the one we're using, we can add the Carpentires repo's address as a second remote.
-This allows us to keep our fork up to date with the original repo.
+This allows us to keep our fork up to date with the Carpentries repo.
 When we add the original repo as a remote to our forked copy, it is convention to call this remote `upstream`, because changes can flow downstream to our forked copy.